takaebato/rack-dev_insight/README.md

 end
 ```

 That's it.

 By railtie, middleware is automatically inserted, and SQLs are subscribed to be recorded using `ActiveSupport::Notifications`.
 Default subscriptions include `sql.active_record`, `sql.rom`, and `sql.sequel`.
 To add more event subscriptions, use `Rack::DevInsight::SqlNotifications.subscribe('new_sql_event_name')`.

-Limitation: Only one SQL dialect is supported at a time, determined by the SQL client gem listed in the Gemfile.
-If multiple dialects are present, it defaults to mysql2, pg, then sqlite3 in order.
+Limitation: Only one SQL dialect is supported at a time, determined by the SQL client gems (i.e. [mysql2](https://github.com/brianmario/mysql2), [pg](https://github.com/ged/ruby-pg) or [sqlite3](https://github.com/sparklemotion/sqlite3-ruby)) listed in the Gemfile.
+If multiple of them are present, it defaults to mysql2, pg, then sqlite3 in order.
-To use multiple dialects (i.e. mysql and postgresql) at the same time, SQL patching can be used (see below).
+To use multiple dialects at the same time, [SQL patching](https://github.com/takaebato/rack-dev_insight#1-use-sql-client-gems-patch-option) can be used (mysql2 and pg are supported).

 ### For other Rack applications

-If `ActiveSupport::Notifications` is not used, You have two options:
+You have two options:

 #### 1. Use SQL client gems patch option